What Is EV Betting and How Does It Work?

 Negative EV (-EV) Odds worse than true probability Loss

-Real-World Examples of EV Betting
+Real-World Examples

 Example 1: AFL Market Drift